 Baitwells are equipped with sealed LED lighting.
-The Baitwell lights will activate automatically together with the cabin lights/ compartment lights by pressing the "COMPARTMENT LIGHTS" button on the console switch panel (See pg.
-115, Figure 73).
+The Baitwell lights will activate automatically by pressing the "TRANSOM BAITWELL LIGHTS" button on the console switch panel (See Figure 77 below).

-Figure 75 - Baitwell With Lighting ON.
+Figure 76 - Baitwell With Lighting ON.

 The lights are protected by the "COMPARTMENT LIGHTS" breaker on push to reset Breaker rail located in the electronics area inside the aft end of the console.